Skip to content

 runSettingsFile: 'UnitTestProject1\UnitTestProject1\RS.runsettings'

-While configuring the pipeline you can add a Visual Studio Test task via the left panel.
+While configuring the pipeline, you can add a Visual Studio Test task using the left panel.

 Pipeline Tasks

-Here is an example configuration of the Test Studio Test task:
+Here is an example configuration for the Visual Studio Test task:

 Visual Studio Test 1 Visual Studio Test 2

-• Test files field contains a wildcard mask that selects unit tests from matching DLLs only
+• The Test files field contains a wildcard mask that selects unit tests only from matching DLLs.

 [TestMethod, TestCategory("browser")]